-Our bodily selves are systems—which is a technical term describing the characteristic behaviour of wholes.
+Our bodily selves are systems—a technical term describing the behaviour of wholes.
 Modern neuroscience talks the language of systems analysts; of the body-brain as a Complex Adaptive Dynamic System (CADS).
 The brain is now considered contiguous with other body tissues, receiving as much information as giving out.
 In short, the brain is embodied; embedded in an ever-changing visceral soup of somatic information.
-Much of this has been uncovered by technologists trying to refine better robotics with artificial intelligence.
+Much of this has been uncovered by technologists trying to refine robotics with artificial intelligence.
 One of the first things they discovered was that a centralized brain does not do as good a job as a distributed intelligence.
 Natural selection worked this out a long time ago.
 We do not have a body and a brain.
 We are a body-brain system.

 “Research confirms the view that the brain is not just in the business of telling the body what to do.
 Bodily activity is influencing brain activity just as much as the other way round.
 Body and brain are tied together so intricately and so rapidly that it makes no sense to locate all the ‘intelligence’ in one and none in the other,” Professor Claxton, University of Winchester.